Axiom42/MicroProjects/WindowsIoT/ReadMe.md

-#Windows 10 Core projects
+#Windows 10 Internet of Things projects

-Solutions designed to run on Windows 10 Core IoT devices.
+Solutions designed to run on Windows 10 IoT devices.